Gears of War: Gears of War 2

+Gears of War 3

-Gears of War 3 is set three years after Jacinto's sinking.
+Gears of War 3 is set 18 months after Jacinto's sinking.
 Prescott returns to the COG and reveals to Marcus that Adam Fenix is alive.
 After the helicopter crash, Adam was rescued and brought to a secret island facility called Azura where he has been working the past seven years on the Imulsion countermeasure, a targeted radiation weapon which will neutralize both the Lambent and Locust.
 The island was sieged by Queen Myrrah's remaining forces.
 It is revealed that Adam knew of the Locust before E-Day and worked with Myrrah to solve the Lambent problem so the Locust wouldn't invade the surface, but was unable to provide a solution for them in time.
 Delta manages to locate Azura, liberate Adam, and release his countermeasure.
 Adam is killed by the radiation wave as he was exposed to Imulsion while developing the weapon.
 The countermeasure vaporizes all Lambent organisms, including Adam.
 The Locust are instead crystallized in an impenetrable shell.
 Marcus kills Queen Myrrah and humanity is able to start rebuilding.

 Gears of War: RAAM's Shadow is set nine years after E-Day, shortly before the Locust invade Ephyra.
 High General RAAM leads a siege against Ilima City to use as a stepping stone in reaching Ephyra.
 Zeta Squad is ordered to locate and rescue civilians for evacuation before RAAM's forces occupy the city.
 The occupation of Ilima is successful and leads to the Locust taking Ephyra.

+Gears of War: Judgement

 Gears of War: Judgment focuses on Baird and Cole during the early months of the Locust War.
 With military cadet Sofia Hendrick and former UIR soldier Garron Paduk in Kilo Squad, they disobey orders and deploy the Lightmass Missile to the destroy Locust forces occupying Halvo Bay.
 The squad is court-martialed, but Kilo is acquitted due to their actions resulting in victory.
 A separate campaign, Aftermath, features Baird, Cole, and Paduk in the hours before the activation of the Imulsion countermeasure in Gears of War 3 as they prepare for reinforcements in the upcoming battle of Azura.